luckyghanghas/Task-1-Data-Immersion-Wrangling/README.md

 - 📊 Final dataset dimensions

 ## Key Learning
-This task will provide hands-on experience in applying data wrangling techniques: understanding basic principles behind data profiling; recording the structure of a dataset; implementing repeatable data cleaning; and preparing the dataset for subsequent EDA and business intelligence tasks.
+This task will give practical experience in implementing data wrangling techniques: learning basic principles of data profiling; capturing the structure and quality of the data profile; and implementing the data profile by applying data wrangling techniques.
+Defining what constitutes a good amount and the application of repeatable data cleansing; and the preparation of the data for the next step in EDA and business intelligence.